AICPA Recommends the IRS Simplify Offshore Tax Disclosure Requirements for American Expatriates

 When these conditions are met, AICPA recommends for offshore account compliance relief to be made available to the taxpayer.
 In the recommendation’s current form, the taxpayer would be permitted to file a simplified informational return designed to minimize duplicative information and the compliance burden.

 If You’re an Expat Unsure How To Comply with FATCA, FBAR, and other Offshore Tax Obligations, Contact a U.S. CPA Today

 Unfortunately, the tax relief proposed by AICOPA is still only a wish list.
 Therefore, American expats and U.S. taxpayers with foreign accounts and interests must still satisfy the current enforcement regime.
 For many expats, this means they will be required to make multiple disclosure filings.
 Many expats will have to file multiple informational returns to satisfy FBAR, FATCA, and other disclosure requirements despite the fact that affected accounts have been already been disclosed in some fashion.

 If you are struggling to comply with the multitude of informational returns and reports you must file with IRS, FinCEN, and other government agencies to maintain tax compliance, Ted Kleinman can help.
 At U.S. Tax Help, U.S. CPA Ted works with expats and other U.S. taxpayers who have foreign disclosure and international tax services for U.S. citizens.
 Ted can take the guesswork and anxiety out of tax compliance for Americans living at home or abroad.
-To schedule a free and confidential consultation, call Ted at U.S. Tax Help at (541) 923-0903 today.
+To schedule a confidential consultation, call Ted at U.S. Tax Help at (541) 923-0903 today.